MatejSulic/fanst_edited/README.md

 Create a file `.env.local` with a single line containing URI, where your instance of MongoDB run.
 Keep in mind that the URI must have the database name at the end.

-E.g. this means that my MongoDB instance run at `127.0.0.1:27017` and I want to use the database called `fanst` for this project (the database does not have to be initialized before).
+That means that e.g. my MongoDB instance run at `127.0.0.1:27017` and I want to use the database called `fanst` for this project (the database does not have to be initialized before).

 ```
 MONGODB_URI=mongodb://127.0.0.1:27017/fanst
 ```